dwcarder/lookingglass/README.md

 - Maintenance over 10+ years & a major refactoring by Charles Thomas
 - Updated to use clogin instead of Skriver's cisco telnet function,
 - added some code clean up & safety additions to make suitable for public use.
+- javascript fixes by Chris Wopat from WiscNet